Create a Linode account to try this guide with a $100 credit.

 In addition to installing Flask, this Marketplace app installs and configures software to support running Flask in a production environment.
 Below is a list of the installed software:

-• The NGINX web server is installed with a basic NGINX configuration, located in /etc/nginx/sites-enabled/flask_app, and listening on your Linode’s IP address.
+• The NGINX web server is installed with a basic NGINX configuration, located in /etc/nginx/sites-enabled/$DOMAIN.
+The $DOMAIN will be the domain entered during deployment or the default rDNS address that comes with each instance.

 • Gunicorn, a Python WSGI (web server gateway interface) HTTP Server for UNIX, is installed and running.
 It is used to forward requests from your NGINX web server to your Flask application.